Daily Newsletters

 New Balance 990v4 Sneakers

-Materials: Pigskin and mesh
+Materials: Pigskin leather and mesh upper

 Special features: Made of durable yet soft leather; well-padded tongue; wide toe box

-Diabetics with neuropathy are especially susceptible to numbness in the feet — and for that reason, it’s especially important they choose shoes with a roomy fit that won’t cause harmful rubbing and chafing.
+Diabetics with neuropathy are especially susceptible to numbness in the feet — and for that reason, it’s important they choose shoes with a roomy fit that won’t cause harmful rubbing and chafing.
 The New Balance Made in USA 990v4 sneakers come recommended by Dr. Rushton and Dr. Cunha because they’re lightweight, comfortable, and durable.
 “They are cushioned and supportive with a well-padded tongue and collar for additional ankle stability and protection,” Dr. Cunha says.
 Plus, they have a firm, supportive midsole, and the toe box is very wide, which is ideal for neuropathic diabetics who need wide-fitting shoes.
 They’re also made of soft and flexible leather, and you can count on these kicks to effortlessly add street-style flair to any wardrobe.

 What testers say: “These are the most comfortable shoes… period!
 I suffer from fibromyalgia and have to wear extremely lightweight diabetic socks.
 Their shoes are lightweight and provide adequate support (with the proper ortho insert).
 I wear these shoes every day and I have owned nine pairs.
 They made several improvements, but the best is the slip-proof tongue.”

-10 Best Shoes for Diabetics 2023
+11 Best Shoes for Diabetics 2025

-Brooks Adrenaline GTS 23 Sneakers
+Brooks Adrenaline GTS 24 Sneakers

-Price upon publish date of this article: $140
+Price upon publish date of this article: $139.99

-10 Best Shoes for Diabetics 2023
+11 Best Shoes for Diabetics 2025

 Hoka Clifton 9 Sneakers